hapijs/hapi/API.md

 authentication config will have no impact on the routes added prior.
 However, the default will apply to routes added before `default()` is called if those routes lack any authentication config.

 The default auth strategy configuration can be accessed via `connection.auth.settings.default`.
+To obtain the active authentication configuration of a route, use `connection.auth.lookup(request.route)`.

 ```js
 var server = new Hapi.Server();